 4.3 How Does a Battery Generate Electricity?

-A battery transforms chemical energy to electrical energy.
+A battery transforms chemical energy into electrical energy.
 It is composed of one (or more) cells that generate a potential difference between terminals so that electrons can be made to flow when the device is connected in a circuit.

 4.3.1 Voltaic cell

 The voltaic cell is a device that generates electricity using chemical reactions involving zinc and copper plates in the presence of an electrolyte, which was invented by Alessandro Volta.
-This was among the earliest form of generating continuous current.
+This was among the earliest forms of generating continuous current.

 4.3.2 Dry cells